 ARAPAHOE, NEBRASKA January 23, 2024

 The City Council of the City of Arapahoe, Nebraska, met in regular session at the EMCC Council Room at 7:30 P. M. on January 23, 2024, pursuant to notice posted in the city office and published in the Valley Voice.
-Councilmen present: Middagh, Kreutzer, Carpenter, tenBensel and Paulsen.
+Councilmen present: Middagh, Kreutzer, Carpenter, tenBensel, and Paulsen.
 Absent: Monie.
 City Staff present: Greg Schievelbein City Superintendent, City Clerk/Treasurer Donna Tannahill.

 Mayor Koller presided over the meeting.
 Visitors present for all or a portion of the meeting were: Bobbi Pettit with Five Rule, Spencer Watson and Matt Faw in chambers as well as Jon Thomas with Svehla Law and via Zoom.
 The location of the posted Open Meetings Act was stated.
 Mayor Koller welcomed all visitors and gave each the opportunity to state their name and the agenda item they wish to speak on.